National Ground-Water Monitoring Network

 A PDF file of the most recent information session is available here.

-One of the biggest changes to the 2023 Program Announcement is the requirement to submit a NGWMN Proposal Checklist as part of the proposal.
+One of the biggest changes recently to the Program Announcement is the requirement to submit a NGWMN Proposal Checklist as part of the proposal.
 This new requirement, along with other changes to the Program Announcement will be discussed at the NGWMN information sessions.

 If you have questions about the National Ground-Water Monitoring Network Program, please contact: